-Even after false eyelashes arrived, beading persisted and spread from the stage to the growing film industry.
+Even after false eyelashes arrived, eyelash beading persisted and spread from the stage to the growing film industry.
 Beading was much cheaper than false eyelashes and easier to maintain.
-It was particularly popular with chorus dancers who were generally not well paid and so were always looking for ways to do their make-up on a budget.
+It was particularly popular with chorus dancers who were generally not paid well and so were always looking for ways to do their make-up on a budget.
 This is not to say that it was only practiced by those of limited means; when done with skill it could look very effective.

-Eyelash beading requires a steady hand and it would have needed more than a little practice to achieve a good result.
+Eyelash beading requires a steady hand and needed more than a little practice to achieve a good result.
 You need eyelash beading make-up, usually black or brown, a pan to melt it in, a heating element and an applicator (sometimes referred to as an eyelash-quill).
 A small amount of the make-up was placed in the pan and heated until molten.
-Taking small amounts at a time, the make-up was applied to the lashes with the flat end of an orange stick or something similar that a little bead hung on each lash tip.
+Taking small amounts at a time, the make-up was applied to the lashes with the flat end of an orange stick or something similar so that a little bead hung on each lash tip.